-Under the Plan, Classes Two and Seven are impaired.
+Under the Plan, Classes Two, Seven, and Eight are impaired.
 Classes One, Three, Four, Five, and Six are unimpaired.
-Class Eight may be impaired, depending on whether Class Seven votes for or against the Plan.

 B. Best Interest of Creditors Test.

 To obtain confirmation of the Plan, the Debtor must also satisfy the so-called "best interest of creditors" test embodied in Section 1129(a)(7) of the Bankruptcy Code.
 This test requires that the Plan provide each non-accepting creditor or shareholder with at least as much value as would a liquidation of the Debtor under Chapter 7 of the Bankruptcy Code.
 The Debtor believes that the Plan satisfies this test because, for the reasons described above, the Plan would provide to any non-accepting creditor a dividend significantly greater than the dividend (if any) such creditor would receive through liquidation of the Debtor's Assets.